☎ Call Today Free Consult

 Q3.
 Can a non-disclosure attorney help with personal matters?

 Yes.
 While many people associate non-disclosure attorneys with businesses, they also handle personal matters.
 Examples include divorce settlements, family disputes, or any legal situation where private information must remain confidential.
 They draft agreements, review terms, and guide clients on what can legally be disclosed.
-Moreover, an NDA attorney understands local legal standards and can enforce confidentiality in court if needed.
+Also, an NDA attorney understands local legal standards and can enforce confidentiality in court if needed.
 Their role is to ensure sensitive personal information stays protected, reduce risks of public exposure, and provide clients with peace of mind in personal legal matters.

 Q4.
 Are NDAs enforceable in Texas?